socomsystems/documentation/user_manual/files/access_webdav.rst

 Accessing files with KDE and Dolphin file manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To access your Nextcloud files using the Dolphin file manager in KDE, use the ``webdav://`` protocol::
+To access your cyfrSpaces files using the Dolphin file manager in KDE, use the ``webdav://`` protocol::

     webdav://example.com/nextcloud/remote.php/dav/files/USERNAME/